jimporter/mettle/doc/install.md

 command-line arguments described in [Running Tests](running-tests.md).

 ## Building and installing

+!!! note
+    Currently, the build system requires `make` and only works with compilers with `cc`-like arguments, so Visual Studio users are currently on their own for building.
+This will be fixed before 1.0 is released.
+Until then, sorry!

 Once you've installed all of mettle's dependencies, you can build mettle itself!
 If you've already set up your environment variables to use clang (or whatever